-Here are seven proven tactics to increase your customer’s basket size and your bottom line.
+Here are seven proven tactics to increase your customers’ basket size and your bottom line.

 1. Give Free Shipping Incentives

 Online shoppers dislike being charged extra for shipping when they’ve already paid for a product.
-Typically, they rather purchase more to meet the free shipping threshold.
+Typically, they would rather purchase more to meet the free shipping threshold.

 A free shipping threshold is an incentive that stores offer to drive more spending.
-When a customer checks out with a minimum specified dollar amount, they get rewarded with free shipping.
+When a customer checks out with a minimum dollar amount, they get rewarded with free shipping.
 It’s one of the most compelling incentives you can offer, with 58% of shoppers willing to add more to their cart to qualify for free shipping.

 2. Offer a Buy Online, Pick up in Store Option

-Brick and mortar stores can also benefit if they are selling their products online.
-BOPIS, or Buy Online, Pick Up in Store, integrates ecommerce stores with their brick and mortar locations.
+Brick-and-mortar stores can also benefit if they are selling their products online.
+BOPIS, or Buy Online, Pick Up in Store, integrates e-commerce stores with their brick-and-mortar locations.
 Once customers do their online shopping, they can pick up their purchases at physical locations to save on delivery time and shipping costs.

-It’s not only customers that get flexibility and perks from this popular fulfillment option.
+It’s not only customers who get flexibility and perks from this popular fulfillment option.
 Brick and mortars armed with BOPIS can do what online-only stores cannot, which is to take advantage of the resulting foot traffic.

 49% of BOPIS shoppers are willing to purchase additional items in-store when collecting their online orders.
 Retailers can take advantage of this with attractive displays, in-store sales, and using store associates to up-sell.